skip to content

 Undergraduate Study

-The Instrumental Awards for Chamber Music scheme exists to promote chamber music amongst students of the University.
-It is an intercollegiate scheme which is open to undergraduates and graduates at all Colleges.
+The Instrumental Awards for Chamber Music Scheme (IAS) enables students to participate in high-quality chamber music at the University.
+It is an intercollegiate scheme open to undergraduates and graduates at all Colleges.

 Award Managers

-• Dr S J Barrett, Director of the IAS
+• Dr David Trippett, Director of the IAS

 • Dr Martin Ennis